weyoss/redis-smq/docs/api/message.md

 Set message scheduling using a CRON expression.

-CRON scheduling takes priority over delay scheduling.

-CRON scheduling can be combined with repeat and period scheduling.
+`CRON scheduling` can be combined with `repeat and period scheduling`.
 For example if we want a message to be delivered 5 times every hour with a 10 seconds delay between each message we can do:

 ```javascript